Industrial Uses of Graphite in the Clean Energy Field

 Hydrogen has been in the energy conversation for a long time.
 The technologies to produce power using hydrogen as a fuel were developed years ago.
 A renewed interest in hydrogen power, aided by government subsidies, aims at developing the technology even further.
 Also, greater funding is finally allowing the science of hydrogen power to transfer into larger scale civilian and military applications.
 Storing and charging infrastructure has always been a major roadblock to pushing the technology mainstream.
 Now, government and private money are creating conditions to jumpstart the building of the necessary infrastructure to make hydrogen power a reality.

-The fuel cell technology is the main driver of hydrogen adoption as a powersource on a large scale.
+The fuel cell technology is the main driver of hydrogen adoption as a power source on a large scale.
 Fuel cells have become a viable eco-friendly power source, and advancements in the technology continue to be made.
 Today, fuel cells are already used for primary and backup power for commercial, industrial, and residential buildings.
 However, fuel cells are also used to power a variety of vehicles, including forklifts, cars, buses, boats, motorcycles, and submarines.
 As fuel cell technology improves, the importance of using high-purity graphite in bipolar plates, gas diffusion layers, and catalysts is of utmost importance.
 Semco is carefully following these industrial uses of graphite in this emerging industry.

 Hydrogen Fuel Cells and EVs

+The auto industry is no stranger to the benefits of graphite, as it's atomic structure makes it perform well at high temperature for car brakes and other similar high friction needs.
 As the electric vehicle (EV) industry grows, range anxiety has proven to be a major challenge.
 Electric vehicles are still limited by their batteries.
 Especially in commercial applications where vehicles cover vast distances, or in countries which are less densely populated and have long driving distances, range is a real problem for electric vehicles.
 Fuel cells can deliver electrical power at driving ranges comparable to gas or diesel engines.
 Therefore, fuel cells are frequently used in mass transportation, especially bus fleets where vehicles return to a central point each day.
 Fuel cell buses operate in a number of US states, and also in the UK.

 What is Fuel Cell Technology?

 A fuel cell is an electrochemical device that converts the chemical energy from a fuel into electricity through an electrochemical reaction of the hydrogen-containing fuel with the air oxygen or another oxidising agent.
 Bipolar plates (BPs) are a key component of fuel cells with multifunctional character: they conduct electrical current from cell to cell, remove heat from the active area, and prevent leakage of gasses and coolant.
-Gas diffusion layers are essential in order to uniformly distribute the fuel gas and the oxygen from the air.
-Catalysts and catalyst substrates are decisive in order to increase the rate of the fuel cell electrochemical reactions.

 Industrial Uses of Graphite in Hydrogen Fuel Cells